rhiosutoyo/Indonesian-Sign-Language-BISINDO-Hand-Sign-Detection-Dataset/readme.md

 ```

 ## Data Processing
 The images are in the [collected images](https://github.com/rhiosutoyo/Research-Binus-BISINDO-DATASET/tree/master/collectedimages) folder.
-The dataset is separated into two groups, training and testing, with a ratio of 4:1.
+The dataset is separated into two groups, training, and testing, with a ratio of 4:1.
 - [Training](https://github.com/rhiosutoyo/Research-Binus-BISINDO-DATASET/tree/master/train)
 - [Testing](https://github.com/rhiosutoyo/Research-Binus-BISINDO-DATASET/tree/master/test)